TimAConner/Jot/README.md

   }
 ]
 ```
-GET /notes/:id
+#### GET /notes/:id
-Returns given note with all keywords and it's most recent edit date.
+Returns given note with all keywords and its most recent edit date.
 ```
 [
   {